Bgon01/DataProjects/README.md

 # DataProjects

 Hey!
-My name is Will and I am currently a penultimate Data Science student.
+My name is Will and I am currently a penultimate Data Science student majoring in Mathematics and Statistics.